- Written by Dr.Mehmet Demircioglu

 Bruising around the eyes does not usually mean the grafts were damaged.
 The grafts sit in the recipient area.
 Eye bruising usually reflects fluid movement and small vessel leakage in the surrounding tissue, not graft displacement.

-The graft-risk question changes when there was direct trauma to the transplanted area, fresh bleeding from the recipient area, an open spot, or a tissue-like piece coming out.
+The graft risk question changes when there was direct trauma to the transplanted area, fresh bleeding from the recipient area, an open spot, or a piece of tissue coming out.
 Direct trauma belongs in the separate bumped head after a hair transplant discussion, where timing, force, bleeding, and visible tissue matter.
 A black eye without a hit to the grafted area is a different problem.

-It is natural to connect every post-operative change to graft survival.
+It is natural to connect every change after surgery to graft survival.
 I understand that fear.
 Still, graft survival is judged by surgical handling, blood supply, infection control, trauma, and time.
-A fading bruise under the eye is not the same thing as lost grafts.
+A fading bruise under the eye is not the same thing as lost grafts, and repeatedly touching the scalp to check can create more risk than the bruise itself.

-Bruising deserves more careful review when you have taken aspirin, ibuprofen, anticoagulants, high-dose supplements, alcohol, or another medicine that can affect bleeding.
-The answer is not to hide the medicine because the surgery is already finished.
-The answer is to tell the clinic exactly what was taken, when, and at what dose.
+Bruising deserves more careful review when you have taken aspirin, ibuprofen, anticoagulants, high dose supplements, alcohol, or another medicine that can affect bleeding.
+Do not hide the medicine because the surgery is already finished.
+Tell the clinic exactly what was taken, when, and at what dose.
+Do not stop prescribed aspirin or anticoagulants on your own just because a bruise appeared.
+The doctor who prescribed them may need to be involved.

 With prescribed aspirin and hair transplant surgery, heart and stroke history matter more than cosmetic convenience.
 Ibuprofen before hair transplant surgery raises a different medicine question, and painkillers after hair transplant need careful selection after surgery.

-If bruising appears after medicine confusion, the clinic needs the full story.
-A small bruise may still be harmless, but the medical context changes the level of follow-up.
+If bruising appears after medicine confusion, I need the full story.
+A small bruise may still be harmless, but the medical context changes the level of follow up.

 The first rule is to protect the recipient area.
 Do not press ice onto grafts.
 Do not massage the transplanted zone.
 Do not rub the forehead downward toward the grafts unless your own clinic gave a very specific instruction and showed you the safe area.

 Head elevation, avoiding bending, staying hydrated, and following the washing schedule usually matter more than aggressive home tricks.
-If the clinic allows cold compresses, they belong on the forehead or upper face area, not directly on the grafts.
+If the clinic allows cold compresses, they belong on the forehead or upper face area, not directly on the grafts or the eyeball.
+Use a wrapped cold pack, keep pressure gentle, and stop if it increases eye pain or scalp discomfort.
 With ice after a hair transplant, comfort is useful only when cold does not create pressure on the healing scalp.

 More treatment is not always better in the first week.
 A bruise is the body clearing blood pigment.
 Creams, alcohol, strong antiseptic, heat, rough massage, or random internet remedies can create irritation without making the bruise clear faster.

 Travel can make bruising feel more stressful because you are tired, sleeping poorly, walking through airports, and looking at the face under harsh bathroom lighting.
-Long flights do not usually create a bruise by themselves, but early post-operative swelling can look more obvious when the body is exhausted.
+Long flights do not usually create a bruise by themselves, but early swelling after surgery can look more obvious when the body is exhausted.

 If you are flying soon, focus on practical safety.
 Keep the scalp protected, avoid bumping the recipient area, follow medicine instructions, and do not hide symptoms because you want to board a flight.
 Flying after a hair transplant becomes more sensitive when swelling, timing, and travel overlap.

-How is this different from bleeding, infection, or necrosis?
+Bruising is different from bleeding, infection, or necrosis

 Bruising is color under the skin.
 Bleeding is fresh blood coming out.
 Infection is suggested by worsening heat, pain, spreading redness, pus, bad smell, or fever.
 Necrosis is a much rarer concern where tissue looks dead, black, gray, wet, open, or structurally damaged.

-Those problems can overlap in a worried person’s mind because they all look dramatic.
+Those problems can overlap when you are worried because they all look dramatic.
 Clinically, they are not the same.
-Post-transplant bleeding needs pressure and clinic guidance.
-Redness, scabs, or pimples after a hair transplant need symptom-based review.
+Bleeding after transplant needs pressure and clinic guidance.
+Redness, scabs, or pimples after a hair transplant need review based on symptoms.
 Black scabbing and necrosis warning signs deserve direct assessment when the skin looks damaged or poorly perfused.

-Send photos that answer the medical question.
+The photos should answer the clinical question.
 Use daylight or steady indoor light.
-Include the whole face, both eyes, the hairline, and a closer photo of the bruised area.
+Include the whole face, both eyes, the hairline, and one closer view of the bruised area.
 If there is a scalp concern, include the donor and recipient area as well.

-Write the day after surgery, the medicines used, whether there was fresh bleeding, whether pain is increasing, whether the eye opens normally, and whether vision has changed.
+Write the day after surgery, the medicines used, whether there was fresh bleeding, whether pain is increasing, whether the eye opens normally, whether there is blood in the eye or nose, and whether vision has changed.
+Also mention contact lens use, a recent fall or head impact, and any blood thinning medication.
 If you are traveling, mention your flight time and current location.
 This lets the clinic decide whether remote guidance is enough or whether local review is safer.

-Do not send ten nearly identical close-up photos with no timeline.
+Do not send ten nearly identical detailed photos with no timeline.
 The best photo message is short, clear, and specific.
-It makes the clinic’s answer safer.
+It makes the answer safer.

 My view is careful rather than cosmetic.
 I do not judge bruising only by how dramatic it looks.
 I judge it by timing, direction, pain, eye symptoms, skin condition, medicines, bleeding history, and whether the pattern is improving.
-Mild purple-yellow eye color on day 4 may only need routine recovery instructions.
-Severe one-sided swelling, fever, discharge, vision change, or black damaged-looking skin needs a different level of attention.
+Mild purple and yellow eye color on day 4 may only need routine recovery instructions.
+Severe swelling on one side, fever, discharge, vision change, or black skin that looks damaged needs a different level of attention.

 At Diamond Hair Clinic, an early clear photo is better than waiting in fear.
 Most bruising questions can be answered safely when the details are complete.
-Do not panic and do not dismiss the pattern.
+Do not panic, but do not dismiss a changing pattern either.
 Watchful observation is appropriate only when the bruise is improving and no warning signs are present.

 A hair transplant is a medical procedure, not only a cosmetic appointment.
 Bruising can be part of recovery, but changing symptoms need direct guidance rather than guesswork.